RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

 Streaming application for the Desktop (Linux, Windows)
 ******************************************************

-You can also use the desktop version of the client for streaming
+You can also use the desktop version of the client for streaming.

     #.
 Download the client